aurelien-peden/machine-learning-algorithms-from-scratch/README.md

 # Machine learning algorithms from scratch

-In this repository you will find machine learning algorithms that i implemented from scratch using numpy in order to get a better understanding of how they works, i then tested them on real datasets.
+In this repository you will find machine learning algorithms that I implemented from scratch using numpy in order to get a better understanding of how they works, I then tested them on real datasets.

 ## Acknowledgments
 Machine Learning by Stanford University on Coursera : https://www.coursera.org/learn/machine-learning